berenhouse27/csc336-fall2025/final/README.md

 - View statistics about your collection

 External Libraries Used
-react-icons: For UI icons (Font Awesome icons)
+- react-icons: For UI icons